 The extension of the Prado Museum was opened in 2008.
 The Spanish architect Rafael Moneo connected the famous museum with the monastery of San Jeronimo behind it by an underground entrance.
 Next to the monastery is a red brick building (photo).
 In this building is the cloister of the monastery, covered by a glass roof.

-The residential building of MVRDV architects was completed in 2005.
-In contrast to the surrounding residential building blocks with closed patio, the house is extroverted and offers a garden with a view (Mirador) at a hight of 40 m.
-The access routes are visible as orange elements.
+The residential tower by MVRDV Architects was completed in 2005.
+In contrast to the surrounding residential buildings with closed patio, the house is extroverted and offers a garden with a view at 40 m height, in Spanish "Mirador".
+Above the four storey high observation deck, there are another 4 storeys of apartments.
+The access routes can be recognized as red elements on the facade.

 The American architects Philip Johnson & John Burgee created the two oblique towers on the Plaza de Castilla in 1996.
 The 114 m high office towers are inclined by 15 degrees.